thehale/thehale.github.io/_posts/2022-11-30-why-i-use-the-mpl.md

 Of course, you should always seek any legal advice from a lawyer who specializes in copyright law.

-*Note: While I am knowledgeable about open-source software licensing, I am not an attorney.
-Thus, my comments cannot be considered legal advice under any circumstances.*
+> While I am knowledgeable about open-source software licensing, I am not an attorney.
+Thus, my comments cannot be considered legal advice under any circumstances.
+{: .prompt-danger }